cctweaker/ESPlights/README.md

 # Hardware

-Soon to be available from https://3dstar.ro in PCB, kit (PCB + components) or fully assembled form.
+Soon to be available from <a href="https://3dstar.ro/proiecte/esplights">3DStar shop</a> in PCB, kit (PCB + components) or fully assembled form.

 The ESP-01 / ESP-01S from AI Thinker is used to control one MCP23017 16bit IO expander.
 On each channel there are 1 optotriac and 1 triac to control mains powered lights.
 Each channel can switch up to around 600W without any special cooling but total power draw should be considered.